 Check your Marks

 The Gordon Fischer Law Firm Ultimate Estate Planning Checklist makes it easy to visualize your completion rate of all the important documents and related tasks.
-It’s an easy to read, handy dandy cheat sheet of items to accomplish to get you from zero to superhero in no time.
+It’s easy to read, a handy dandy cheat sheet of items to accomplish to get you from zero to superhero in no time.

 Plan for an Impact

-There are a multitude of ways to practice impactful charitable giving.
+There is a multitude of ways to practice impactful charitable giving.
 One incredibly easy way is to name charities near and dear to your heart as beneficiaries in your estate plan.
 The resolution here?
 Think about what charities you would like to give to, how much (a figure or percentage), and, if you already have an estate plan, review it.
 If it doesn’t include your chosen charities, it’s time for an update!

 Transform Talk into Trust

 When making estate planning decisions it’s important to discuss said decisions with your family (and others included in the plan).
 Communicating in advance and ensuring your loved ones fully understand the “what” and “why” means there’s a significantly better chance your wishes will be respected and executed fully as you intended.
 The worst-case scenario in estate planning is litigation over what the deceased (or critically disabled) individual wanted.
 For instance, if you have an end-stage medical condition, the last thing you want is family fighting over your health care power of attorney or living will.
 These conversations can be challenging, but ultimately should be conducive to a peaceful transition of assets, reduction of tension between beneficiaries, and a clear understanding of what was communicated and recorded.